-- sys-process/fcron - "Fcron is a periodical command scheduler which aims at replacing Vixie Cron, so it implements most of its functionalities."
+- sys-process/fcron (package not on wiki - please add) - "Fcron is a periodical command scheduler which aims at replacing Vixie Cron, so it implements most of its functionalities."
 (Fcron homepage)

-- sys-process/cronie - "Cronie contains the standard UNIX daemon crond that runs specified programs at scheduled times and related tools.
+- sys-process/cronie (package not on wiki - please add) - "Cronie contains the standard UNIX daemon crond that runs specified programs at scheduled times and related tools.
 It is based on the original cron and has security and configuration enhancements like the ability to use pam and SELinux."
 (Cronie homepage)

 To install the cron daemon of your choice, run the following command: